Colours in the Kitchen

 Classic

-For classic kitchen designs which combine the traditional with the modern, you need to think pink!
-Not the fuchsia shade that you may think of when you bring this colour to mind, stone relays these shades in deep, textured and natural tones.
-Looking at a granite such as Juparana Colombo, you can see how your worktop or tabletop surfaces can blend in wonderfully with both wood and metallic elements, allowing you to enjoy a kitchen of contrast.
+For classic kitchen designs that combine the traditional with the modern, you need to think pink!
+Not the fuchsia shade that may come to mind, but deep, textured, and natural tones found in stone.
+Looking at a granite such as Juparana Colombo, you can see how your worktop or tabletop surfaces can blend beautifully with both wood and metallic elements, creating striking colours in the kitchen.

-The range of colours that are available through the variety of stone surfaces that we offer at Zenstone make any colour scheme or concept easily achieved.
-The worktops are highly resilient and will withstand hot pans or constant water contact without complaint.
-So once you’ve arrived at the perfect kitchen concept, you won’t have perpetual maintenance to worry about and can simply enjoy your space!
+The range of colours available through the variety of stone surfaces we offer at Zenstone makes achieving any colour scheme or concept effortless.
+Our worktops are highly resilient, withstanding hot pans and constant water contact without issue.
+So, once you’ve perfected your colours in the kitchen concept, you won’t have to worry about perpetual maintenance—just enjoy your space!